Previous Page Next page

 1929/30 Season (43 games)

-Clapton Orient - 2 (Mills, Menlove)
+Clapton Orient - 2 (Unknown scorers once thought to be Mills, Menlove)

 Tottenham Hotspur - 1